Motors and Impossible Firing Patterns in the Parallel Chip-Firing Game: Motors

-\begin{proof} Let $v \in \V[T]$.
+\begin{proof} The result is again clear in the always waiting and always firing cases.
+In all other cases, $m$ has an $f$-max-clump, where $f \in \{0,1\}$.
+Let $v \in \V[T]$.
 By Theorem~\ref{cheapLunch}, $v$ has a nonclumpy firing sequence because $m$ does.
 All vertices fire the same number of times every period~\cite[Proposition~2.5]{jiang}, so $v$ must have at least one max-clump, again because $m$ does.
-For every max-clump $[a, b] \subseteq \pat{v}{f}$, $[a-D, b-D] \subseteq \pat{m}{f}$, where $f \in \{0,1\}$.
+For every $f$-max-clump $[a, b]$ of $v$, $[a-D, b-D]$ is an $f$-clump of $m$.
 The non-max-clump intervals of $v$'s firing sequence are alternations between 0 and 1, starting and ending with $1-f$.
-The same must be true of $m$ for it to fire the same number of times each period as $v$. \end{proof}
+The same must be true of $m$ for it to fire the same number of times as $v$ each period. \end{proof}

 The reason we require the games in Theorem~\ref{cheapLunch} and Corollary~\ref{freeLunch} to be periodic is to consider arbitrarily many past turns.
 We can likely weaken this condition if we require the statements to be true only after sufficiently many turns, though exactly how many turns that is could depend on the activity (firing frequency; see~\cite{levine}) of the motor, the size of the tree, and the total number of chips in the initial position.